debezium/debezium-design-documents/DDD-36.md

 ### Fan-out per Pluggable Database

 Given that Oracle transactions cannot span across a pluggable database boundary, there is the possibility to use multiple threads/tasks to fan out the workload per PDB.
-In this setup, rather than using a single T1/T2/T3/Q1/Q2 set to read all changes for all pluggable databases, the connector could fan out to N-sets (where N is the number of captured PDBs).
+In this setup, rather than using a single pipeline instance (Thread 1, Thread 2, Thread 3, Queue 1, Queue 2) to read all changes for all pluggable databases, the connector could fan out to N instances (where N is the number of captured PDBs).

-While a fan-out of N readers increases the load on Oracle, it does provide the benefit to capture changes for PDBs in a way where high activity in one PDB does not cause latency for capturing changes to the other PDB.
+While a fan-out of N readers increases the load on Oracle, it ensures that high activity in one PDB does not cause latency when capturing changes for another.

-### Parallelization LogMiner reads
+### Parallelizing LogMiner Reads

-With the new log-count/size based mining algorithm, this introduces the potential possibility to scale the reader thread using a fan-out worker strategy during bursts.
+With the new log-count/size based mining algorithm, this introduces the potential to scale the reader thread using a fan-out worker strategy during bursts.
 There are some concerns with long-running transactions that need to be dealt with, but this architecture lends itself to scaling independent isolated portions of the pipeline.

 ## Open Items

-TBD
+* **Filesystem validation at startup:** The connector should ideally detect unsupported Chronicle Queue filesystems (NFS, EFS, Azure Files, SAN) at startup and fail fast with a clear error.
+It is not yet confirmed whether reliable filesystem-type detection is feasible across all target environments, or whether we must rely on Chronicle Queue failing at first write.

+* **Last written high watermark feasibility:** The Thread 1 high-watermark tracking section describes an aspirational per-event position mechanism.
+Whether a stable, unique per-event position can be derived from the available LogMiner fields (CSCN, SCN, XID, SSN, RBA; see [Appendix](#last-written-high-watermark)) needs to be confirmed before this mechanism can be relied upon for restart deduplication.

+* **Queue 2 entry schema:** The Queue 2 entry schema is not yet fully defined.
+It is described in general terms as containing the fields needed to populate the Debezium `source` block and the `before`/`after` event payloads.
+The exact field set and serialization format need to be specified.

+* **Phase 5 preprocessor pool sizing:** The Phase 5 preprocessor thread pool has N workers, but the default value of N, its configuration mechanism, and how it interacts with long-running transactions that could starve the sequencer are not yet defined.

+* **Graceful shutdown sequence:** The document addresses error propagation but not orderly shutdown.
+When the connector is stopped or rebalanced, the three-thread pipeline needs a defined drain-and-close sequence: Thread 1 stops mining, Thread 2 finishes in-flight transaction processing, Thread 3 completes pending Queue 2 emission, and offsets are flushed before control is returned to the runtime.

+* **Metrics and JMX exposure:** New metrics for the multi-threaded pipeline are not yet defined.
+Candidates include: Queue 1 write lag, Queue 2 write lag, preprocessor pool queue depth, SkipMap size per in-flight transaction, and per-phase throughput counters.

 ## Appendix

 ### Last Written High Watermark

 Oracle's system change number (SCN) is not unique, and can be assigned to two or more changes.
-In order, to create a high-watermark, one must use a concatenation of multiple values, that include things like the commit scn (CSCN), event scn (SCN), transaction id (XID), sequence within the transaction (SSN), and the relative byte access (RBA) in the transaction logs.
+In order to create a high-watermark, one must use a concatenation of multiple values that include things like the commit SCN (CSCN), event SCN (SCN), transaction id (XID), sequence within the transaction (SSN), and the relative byte access (RBA) in the transaction logs.

+### SkipMap

+The SkipMap is a set of Queue 1 indices representing events within a committed transaction that should be discarded rather than emitted.
+It is built during Thread 2's Pass 1 (the metadata-only scan of a transaction in Queue 1) and consumed during Pass 2 (the full decompression and assembly pass).

+The SkipMap replaces the discard logic that the current single-threaded model applies against the in-memory transaction buffer at commit time.
+In the multi-threaded model, events remain on disk in Queue 1; the SkipMap records only the Queue 1 indices of events to skip, keeping heap usage trivially small regardless of transaction size.

+Events are added to the SkipMap when:

+* A `ROLLBACK=1` flag is observed (partial rollback or savepoint), which cancels both the rollback event and the earlier event it targets (matched by `ROW_ID`).
+* LOB fragment continuation rows are merged into a parent event and should not be emitted independently.

+### Commit Chronological Order

+Oracle assigns a system change number (SCN) to each committed transaction at the point of commit.
+Multiple transactions can share the same commit SCN, particularly in multi-threaded redo environments where transactions on different redo threads commit concurrently.

+For this reason, the design does not rely on commit SCN alone as a total ordering key.
+Instead, events are ordered by commit chronological order: the sequence in which transactions are committed as observed in the LogMiner output.
+This is the ordering the Phase 5 sequencer enforces when draining SkipMap results to the enqueue pool, and the ordering Thread 3 relies on when emitting events from Queue 2.

+Maintaining commit chronological order guarantees that events are emitted in the same relative sequence as the original database commits, which is required for correct downstream consumption regardless of how many transactions share a given commit SCN.